kath-datawalks/udacity/Data_Warehouse_with_AWS/README.md

-Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
-State and justify your database schema design and ETL pipeline.
-[Optional] Provide example queries and results for song play analysis.

 ### Project Background

 This project aims to build an ETL pipeline that extracts Sparkify's data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights into what songs are users are listening to.